Jakobimatrix/settings/README.md

 }

 // inherit from Settings
-class YourClass : public util::Settings{...
+using MySettingsType = util::Settings <std::variant<int*, ... /*Add the types you want to save here as Pointers*/, std::map<std::string, int>*,...>> class YourClass : public MySettingsType{...

-// have a member variable
-double height = 200.;
+// have a member variable where YOU have full control over.
+No Pointer! double height = 200.;
 static constexpr double MIN_HEIGHT = 10.;